amir-s/dev/README.md

 dev shell use local
 ```

-After restarting your terminal (or `source`ing your shell profile file), `dev` would point to your local copy across your system.
-You can verify this by running `dev` by itself.
+`dev` will try to `source` your shell profile file by itself, but you may still need to restart your terminal.
+Then `dev` would point to your local copy across your system.
+You should verify this by running `dev` by itself.

 To reset and use production binary run: